rubesh-devops/Devops-Engineering-Portfolio/git-version-control/hands-on-labs/03-git-merge-strategy/README.md

 ## 📌 Lab Overview

-Executed structured implementation of **Git Merge operations** to integrate feature branches into the main codebase while maintaining repository integrity.
+Executed structured implementation of **Git Merge operations** to integrate parallel development branches into a unified codebase while maintaining repository stability.

-This lab focuses on mastering merge workflows used in enterprise DevOps environments to safely combine parallel development efforts and maintain controlled release governance.
+This lab focuses on mastering merge-based integration strategies used in enterprise DevOps environments to safely combine feature development with production-ready branches.

 ---